Mass-transit transport in urban Pakistan starting to get a facelift

-Why mass-transit transport – BRT buses and MRT trains – are necessary for large cities.
+Why mass-transit transport – BRT buses and MTR trains – are necessary for large cities.

 But we don’t need to get too self-congratulatory.

 With the current infrastructure, in a population of over 200 million, fewer than a million a day will be able to ride these BRT buses.

 Three small-length Metro bus routes in three cities only means that a large – very very large – population still uses public transport which is unreliable, decayed, unsafe and hurts your self esteem long before you reach your school, university, office or get back home.

 In spite of the small scale, Metro bus is a good beginning.

 And Pakistanis look forward to the whole country being wired in a network of mass-transit buses, Metro trains and intercity rail.

 10 Jan 2017: PM Sharif issues directives to connect the Islamabad Metro Bus with the New Islamabad International Airport.
 The project may cost Rs 18 billion and will add 14 bus stations along the route – from Peshawar More to New Islamabad Airport.